On a Seldom Oversight in Fermi's Calculations: Seventy Years Later: Enrico Fermi as a Great Mentor and Scientist

-During this time, Fermi laid a sound foundation for education in modern physics in Italy and abroad.
-He delivered many popular lectures and seminars and wrote a textbook and some articles for \textit{Enciclopedia Italiana Treccani} \cite{FermiItaly}.
-His teaching style and personality attracted many talented students to the physics department.
-The whole generation of physicists worldwide had studied the quantum theory of radiation from his review article \cite{FermiRad}, which was based on the lectures delivered in the summer of 1930 at the University of Michigan when Fermi visited the United States for the first time.
-The students recalled a remarkable atmosphere of immense enthusiasm and total dedication to physics, where they formed lifelong friendships.
-From as early as 1928, Fermi made little use of books; a collection of mathematical formulas and the tables of physical constants were almost the only reference books he had in his office.
-If a complicated equation was required in his research or teaching, Fermi could derive it by himself, usually faster than his students could find this result in the library books \cite{Schwartz, Segre, Segre88}.
+During this period, Fermi established a solid foundation for education in modern physics both in Italy and internationally.
+He delivered numerous popular lectures and seminars, authored a textbook, and contributed articles to the \textit{Enciclopedia Italiana Treccani} \cite{FermiItaly}.
+His teaching style and charismatic personality drew many talented students to the physics department.
+An entire generation of physicists worldwide studied the quantum theory of radiation through his seminal review article \cite{FermiRad}, which was based on lectures delivered during the summer of 1930 at the University of Michigan, Ann Arbor, when Fermi visited the United States for the first time.
+Students recalled the remarkable atmosphere of immense enthusiasm and unwavering dedication to physics, where they forged lifelong friendships.
+As early as 1928, Fermi made little use of books; a collection of mathematical formulas and tables of physical constants were nearly the only reference materials in his office.
+If a complicated equation was needed for his research or teaching, Fermi could derive it himself -- often faster than his students could locate the result in library books \cite{Schwartz, Segre, Segre88}.
 At that time, his name became associated with the Thomas-Fermi model of the atom and the Fermi-Dirac statistics.

 International recognition of Fermi's work on quantum statistics in Italy followed the Volta Congress on Lake Como in September 1927 \cite{SegreHoerlin}.
 Enrico Fermi was the first Italian to present a talk at the prestigious Sixth Solvay Conference on Magnetism in 1930, owing to his work on hyperfine structures \cite{FermiSol, GuerraRobotti}.
 In the fall of 1931, Fermi served as General Secretary of an International Conference on Nuclear Physics, held in Rome from October 11 to October 18 -- the first international conference in this field.
 A year later, he delivered a report on the current state of nuclear physics at the Paris Conference, representing Italy \cite{GuerraRobotti}.
 (The neutron and positron were also discovered in 1932.)